Invariant laminations for irreducible automorphisms of free groups: Train track technology

 \begin{proof} It is easy to see that the union of the $f^{kt}(\gamma)$ for all $k \geq 1$ form an eigenray.
 Conversely, any eigenray $\rho$ which contains $\gamma$ as initial subpath must also contain any $f^{kt}(\gamma)$ as initial subpath. \end{proof}

-We see from Lemma \ref{eigen-path} that an eigenray can never bifurcate in the forward direction to give rise two eigenrays with same initial point.
-However, we will see later that, in the negative direction, an eigenray may well bifurcate, giving rise to an INP (compare Lemma \ref{two-INPs}).
+We see from Lemma \ref{eigen-path} that an eigenray can never bifurcate in the forward direction to give rise to two eigenrays with same initial point.
+However, we will see later that, in the backwards direction, an eigenray may well bifurcate, giving rise to an INP (compare Lemma \ref{two-INPs}).

+Recall (see Remark \ref{gates1}) that for each point $P$ of $\tau$ the map $f$ induces a map $f^P_\frak G$ on the gates at $P$.

 \begin{prop} Let $f: \tau \to \tau$ be a train track map, and let $P$ be a periodic vertex (or interior point) of $\tau$.
-Then every gate $\frak g_i$ at $P$ is mapped by $f$ periodically.
-A gate $\frak g_i$ contains precisely one edge $e_i$ on which $Df$ acts periodically (an ``eigen edge''), and there is precisely one eigenray $\rho$ which starts ``from $\frak g_i$'', i.e. which starts with an edge (or edge segment) that belongs to $\frak g$.
+Then every gate $\frak g_i$ at $P$ is mapped by $f^P_\frak G$ periodically.
+A gate $\frak g_i$ contains precisely one edge $e_i$ (or edge segment $e'_i$) on which $Df$ acts periodically (an ``eigen edge''), and there is precisely one eigenray $\rho$ which starts ``from $\frak g_i$'', i.e. which starts with an edge (or edge segment) that belongs to $\frak g$.
 This edge is precisely the eigen edge $e_i$. \end{prop}

 \begin{proof} By Definition \ref{gates} for every gate $\frak g$ there is an exponent $t \geq 0$ such that $D f^t$ maps every edge of $\frak g$ to a single edge.
-Recall from Remark \ref{gates1} that for each periodic point $P$ of $\tau$ the map $f$ induces a periodic map $f^P_\frak G$ on the gates at $P$.
+Recall from Remark \ref{gates1} that for each periodic point $P$ of $\tau$ the map $f^P_\frak G$ induced by $f$ on the gates at $P$ is bijective.
 Hence each gate $\frak g_i$ at $P$ contains precisely one edge $e_i$ (the ``eigen edge'') which is periodic under the induced map $Df$, say with period $k(i) \in \N$.

 Thus $f^{k(i)}(e_i)$ is an edge path with initial subpath $e_i$.
 Hence Lemma \ref{eigen-path} gives us a well defined eigenray which starts from the gate $\frak g_i$, with initial edge $e_i$.

 Since the initial edge (or edge segment) of an eigenray is necessarily periodic under the map $Df$, and two eigenrays with same initial edge (or edge segment) must agree (see Lemma \ref{eigen-path}), it follows that from every gate only one eigenray can start. \end{proof}